segmentio/segment-docs/src/connections/destinations/catalog/actions-mixpanel/index.md

 {% include components/actions-map-table.html name="mixpanel" %}

-## FAQ & Troubleshooting
+## Troubleshooting

-### Track events not attributing to Mixpanel Groups
+### Track events are not attributed to Mixpanel Groups

-Ensure that the mapping(s) handling your `track` events have the field for **Group ID** mapping to a valid value.
+Ensure that the mapping(s) handling your `track` events have the field for **Group ID** mapped to a valid value.
 By default, this field is mapped to the event variable `context.groupId`.